s3igo/dotfiles/README.md

 - make (GNU make)

 ## Installation[^1]

+> **Warning**
+> During installation, files in the `@/config` directory will overwrite files in your home directory.
+Please keep files in a safe place if you do not want them to be overwritten.

 [^1]: If you want to customize and manage it with git, I recommend manually install.